Sign the pledge to stand up for B.C.

 Our provincial government has the power to approve or deny dozens of permits required for pipeline and oil tanker expansion.
 That choice is up to us, the citizens of British Columbia.

-People who live here face a crucial decision: do we want crude oil pipelines across our rivers and the hundreds of supertankers they would bring to our coast?
+People who live here face a crucial decision: do we want crude oil pipelines through our communities and the hundreds of supertankers they would bring to our coast?

-The government of British Columbia is on record opposing it too.
-Premier Christy Clark promised to stand up for British Columbia if the federal government tried to force the pipeline through.
-Here's what Premier Clark said about Enbridge's Northern Gateway proposal back in October 2012:
+Premier Christy Clark has promised to stand up for British Columbia if the federal government tries to force either pipeline through without consent.
+Here's what Clark said on June 17 2014, the day Ottawa approved Enbridge’s Northern Gateway pipeline:

-Enbridge would need about 60 provincial permits in order to execute their plan – that gives Premier Clark a lot of leverage.
+Enbridge would need 60 provincial permits in order to start construction.
+That gives Premier Clark a lot of leverage.

 Premier Clark was elected on a platform that included a promise to stand up for B.C. against risky oil tanker projects.
-So the question is: will Premier Clark stand up for B.C. or will she cave to pressure from Ottawa, Alberta and Big Oil?
+So the question is: will Premier Clark keep her promise or will she cave to pressure from Ottawa, Alberta and Big Oil?

 Our plan is simple and unlike past initiative campaigns, we are proposing a two-step process.

 First, join with allies to lay the groundwork in every corner of the province so we’re ready and confident we could gather the necessary signatures.
 That’s already happening.
-Together, we will only move on to the second step if Prime Minister Harper’s cabinet approves Enbridge’s proposal and Premier Clark betrays her promise to British Columbians by signing the necessary provincial permits.
+Together, we will only move on to the second step if Premier Clark betrays her promise to British Columbians and approves these unwanted crude oil pipeline and tanker projects.

 Our plan is audacious and we’ll need some serious political muscle to pull it off.
 That means having dedicated people on every street corner, in every coffee shop, at every community event.

 If enough British Columbians pledge to stand up for B.C., it will be politically untenable for Premier Clark not to stand up for our province.
-Let’s build real community power and assert our right to make this decision.
-Forget oil lobbyists, corporate power and bully governments – we can do this together.
+Let’s build real community power and assert our democratic right to make this decision.
+We can do this.